 CTCL alone distributed nearly $350 million in grants to local election departments with a stated mission of helping them conduct safe elections during the first year of the COVID-19 pandemic.

-“Mark Zuckerberg, through various non-profit organizations, contributed hundreds of millions of dollars towards efforts to rig the 2020 election,” states a Sept.
-22 tweet from the CRA.
+“Mark Zuckerberg, through various non-profit organizations, contributed hundreds of millions of dollars towards efforts to rig the 2020 election,” the CRA wrote in a Sept.
+22 Twitter post.
 “Today, we filed TWO formal IRS complaints against Zuckerberg to call him on this ILLEGAL activity.”

 The report states that nearly 2,500 election departments spread over 49 states received grants ranging from $5,000 to $19 million.